Why I Left a “Dream” Career

 An Offer I Couldn’t Refuse

-I was just two years out of school and I’d worked in a few entry-level jobs, with little clarity about what kind of work I really wanted to do, or how it might relate to my history degree.
+My journey to becoming a diplomat started as a recent college grad living in Washington, DC.
+I was just two years out of school and I’d worked in a few entry-level jobs, with no real idea what kind of work I wanted to do or where my career was headed.

 Then one day I saw a recruitment ad for the Foreign Service in the newspaper (yes, the actual newspaper — this was 2002!).
-They were leading a big push to bring in new officers at the time, and while I had never considered - or even heard of - this career path, I was intrigued by the opportunity to live abroad and represent my country.
+They were leading a big push to bring in new officers at the time, and while I had never considered, or even heard of, this career path, I was intrigued by the opportunity to live abroad and represent my country.

 In retrospect, I can see that I was pursuing this goal because it seemed interesting and prestigious and hard to get.
-But since I never thought I’d get the job, I never really thought about whether or why I wanted it.

-Moving Abroad, and Hating It
+Moving Abroad, and Hating My Job

 The first step was an orientation course with a cohort of nearly 100 other new recruits.
-We bonded, learned the ropes, and were repeatedly told we were the best of the best (it’s safe to say that inflated my 24 year-old ego!).
+We bonded, learned the ropes, and were repeatedly told we were the best of the best (it’s safe to say that inflated my 24-year-old ego!).

+Toward the end of training, I learned I’d been assigned to my first posting as a Consular Officer in Panama City, Panama.
 My friends threw me multiple going-away parties, I packed up my life in DC, and with my new diplomatic passport in hand, I boarded a flight to my new life.

 But within a few weeks of arriving, I knew I'd made a huge mistake.